Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

    Both of our ISO installs will be minimal installs
    Adding X Server GUI to Server 1
    Install VirtualBox Guest Additions

-  * *You may find that there are things that you may not know that may or may not be mentioned here.
-That's okay because every hurdle is just a learning experience.
-I will have more courses to help you better understand CentOS Enterprise Linux 7, this course is just the Essential crash course.*

 * #### Downloading CentOS <a name="download-centos"></a>